dyhes/zulip/docs/development/authentication.md

 ## Two factor authentication

-Zulip uses [django-two-factor-auth][0] as a beta 2FA integration.
+Aloha uses [django-two-factor-auth][0] as a beta 2FA integration.

-To enable 2FA, set `TWO_FACTOR_AUTHENTICATION_ENABLED` in settings to `True`, then log in to Zulip and add an OTP device from the settings page.
+To enable 2FA, set `TWO_FACTOR_AUTHENTICATION_ENABLED` in settings to `True`, then log in to Aloha and add an OTP device from the settings page.
 Once the device is added, password based authentication will ask for a one-time-password.
 In the development environment, this one-time-password will be printed to the console when you try to